vineetson/ChatApp/README.md

 It's a good example of learning to react and creating something production-ready!

-Let's dive into the features of the chat application:
+##Let's dive into the features of the chat application:

-Login screen with username and password
+#Login screen with username and password
-Chat rooms
+#Chat rooms

-List of people available in the chat room
+#List of people available in the chat room

-Online/offline status
+#Online/offline status

-Sound notification for new messages
+#Sound notification for new messages

-Real-time messaging
+#Real-time messaging

-Conclusion:
+##Conclusion:
-Creating a React application and installing dependencies
+1. Creating a React application and installing dependencies.

-Creating components for the chat application, such as the chat feed, message form, and message
+2. Creating components for the chat application, such as the chat feed, message form, and message.

-Implementing read receipts for messages using a function that maps over the people who have read the message and renders a small icon next to their name
+3. Implementing read receipts for messages using a function that maps over the people who have read the message and renders a small icon next to their name.